buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 Wisdom reflects your attunement to the world around you and represents insight, intuition, willpower, and common sense.

-A Wisdom check reflects an effort to interpret body language, understand someone's feelings, notice details in the environment, or treat an injured person.
+A Wisdom check reflects an effort to interpret body language, understand someone' \*\*s feelings, notice details in the environment, or treat an injured person.

 A character with a Wisdom score of -5 is incapable of rational thought and is unconscious.